ChristianLech/HAZabbix/README.md

 echo "}"
 ```

-Note: Do not use the following strings on your back/frontends.
+__Note:__ Do not use the following strings on your front/backends names on your HAProxy configuration.

 'FRONTEND|BACKEND|svname|pxname'